A Partial Seams Patchwork Design

 Unlike the Bright Hopes quilt block (the first in our partial seams series), this time the rectangles are added around the center square in a counter-clockwise fashion.

-With right sides together (RST), align three sides of #1 with a #2.
+With right sides together (RST), align three sides of a #1 square with a #2 rectangle.
 We'll be stitching just half of the bottom side of this pair for now.

 Using the photo below as a guide, stitch on the bottom edge from the middle of #1 (the black arrow) to the edge.
 I do not backstitch at the start.
-To secure these stitches I will overlap my stitching at the end of adding the rectangles.
+These initial stitches are secured when you overlap your stitching at the end of adding the rectangles to the center square.

 Here you can see my red stitching...